What is the Correlation Matrix?

 How to Create a Correlation Matrix in Excel?

-- Create the data for which correlation needs to be undertaken like in our case; we have taken the Nifty price Index and certain Equity Stocks, which are part of the Nifty index.
+- Create the data for which correlation needs to be undertaken.
+In our case, we have taken the Nifty price Index and certain Equity Stocks, which are part of the Nifty index.

 - Use the Correlation function under the Data Analysis feature available under the Data tab in Microsoft Excel.